 The view from the lookout platform at the Mutton Bird car park (28.5km west of Albany) provides ample reward for effort expended in circling the bay for walkers coming west.

 The Albany coastline, long ago attached to Antarctica, displays some of the oldest rocks in the world.
 Torndirrup National Park and Princess Royal Harbour offer spectacular scenery, such as the Gap and the Natural Bridge.
 The views of Albany for southbound walkers become more frequent as the trail descends from the coastal dunes, to the point where it crosses Frenchman Bay Road and joins the dual-use pathway around the foreshore.
-From here, the Track winds a circuitous but attractive route into town, and ends at the Southern Terminus alongside the visitor centre, which is housed in the old railway station.
+From here, the Track winds a circuitous but attractive route into town, and ends at the Southern Terminus alongside the visitor centre on York St, the city's main street.

-The last few hundred meters of the Track take us past the replica of the brig Amity, which brought a British Army expedition from Sydney, arriving on Christmas Day in 1826, when a military base was founded on the site.
+In days gone by, the last few hundred meters of the Track took walkers past the replica of the brig Amity, which brought a British Army expedition from Sydney, arriving on Christmas Day in 1826, when a military base was founded on the site.
 Some 60 people made the trip from Sydney in the tiny ship with sheep, pigs, cattle, plants, seeds and stores.
+The Amity can still be seen near the waterfront.

 The Amity was built in Canada in 1816.
 It arrived in Sydney in 1824 and was used in the colonial service.
 In 1831 it was sold back into private ownership and operated in Tasmania until in June 1845 it was wrecked in the Bass Strait on an uncharted sandbank.